 Ramboll in the UK

-UK business operations are conducted by Ramboll UK Ltd and Ramboll Environ UK Ltd (collectively referred to hereafter as ‘Ramboll UK’).
-Combined, by the end of August 2019, the two companies employed 1,400 employees located in 16 offices around the UK.
+On 31st March 2019 Ramboll UK Ltd merged with Ramboll Environment & Health UK Ltd (collectively referred to hereafter as ‘Ramboll UK’).
+Combined, the new business employs 1,400 employees located in 16 offices around the UK.

 Ramboll UK tax strategy